opencypher/cypherdb/src/content/docs/get-started/graph-algorithms.md

 ## Create the graph

-First, initialize a connection to a new Kuzu database named `example.kuzu`:
+First, initialize a connection to a new CypherDB database named `example.kuzu`:

 ```py
 from pathlib import Path